DTT2411/CI-Portfolio-Project-2/README.md

 2. **"Reset" button:** This would be a minor quality of life improvement to allow the user to reset all stats and counters on the page, and clear the outcome display boxes and messages, without having to refresh the page.
 This would be relatively easy to implement with a single function in script.js to target elements in the DOM to set back to 0.

 3. **Browser data hosting:** Rather than reading values to/from the DOM, one option would be to use HTML Web Storage API to record values.
-While this would require a significant overhaul of the Javascript for the application, it would allow users' statistics to be saved and retained, rather than resetting every time the page is refreshed.
+While this would require a significant overhaul of the Javascript for the application, it would allow users' statistics to be saved and retained in the browser, rather than resetting every time the page is refreshed.
 This would also provide additional value to the reset button mentioned above which is currently redundant with the availability of refreshing.
 This would also be a more secure way to hold game data - currently it is very easy to "cheat" the game, which can be done by simply amending DOM values via devTools.

 ## Testing